Azure/caf-terraform-landingzones-accelerator/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/01-terraform.md

-Now you have reached the stage where you have reviewed the configuration files and can proceed with the Terraform deployment.
+# Deployment of Enterprise-Scale AKS Construction Set

-# CAF Terraform
+This reference implementation of AKS Secure Baseline Architecture within Enterprise Scale environment is built on CAF Terraform Landing zone framework composition.

-This reference implementation of AKS Secure Baseline Architecture within Enterprise Scale environment is built using CAF Terraform Landing zone framework.
-Specifically we will be using the [CAF Terraform modules](https://github.com/aztfmod/terraform-azurerm-caf) the provision all required infrastructures:
+The following components will be deployed by the Enterprise-Scale AKS Construction Set.
+You can review each component as described below:

 | Components                                                                                              | Config files                                                 | Description|